-Much of my work has a multi-disciplinary flavor.
-I have worked on object-agents in design environments, knowledge-based design systems, the integration of natural language and graphics, spatial algorithms, robotic construction, computer simulation, computer graphics and graphical programming environments, user-interfaces for a variety of design applications and computer supported collaborative work.
-I am currently working with researchers from Civil Engineering and Robotics, looking at the utilization of laser scanning and embedded sensor technologies within a dynamically changing construction environment, and in “interpreting” the 3D as-built environment model generated through scanners and embedded sensor systems, and “assessing” the implications of what is interpreted; and with researchers from Delft University, looking at generative design and model representations, and motivated by the fact that different groups of people and applications have different views of the same informational structure.
+Much of Ramesh’s work has a multidisciplinary flavor.
+He has worked on object-agents in design environments, knowledge-based design systems, the integration of natural language and graphics, spatial algorithms, robotic construction, computer simulation, computer graphics and graphical programming environments, user-interfaces for a variety of design applications, and computer-supported collaborative work.
+Currently he is working with researchers from Civil Engineering and Robotics at CMU to look at the utilization of laser scanning and embedded sensor technologies within a dynamically changing construction environment, and with researchers from Delft University to look at generative design and model representations.

-My principal area of research is in computational design with particular emphasis on the formal, semantic and algorithmic aspects of generative construction and the development of design as computation via highly-coupled parallel explorations of form and description.
-I am perhaps, best known, for my work on the computational problems in shape grammar theory and for algorithms for spatial patterns.
+Ramesh’s principal area of research is in computational design with particular emphasis on the formal, semantic, and algorithmic aspects of generative construction and the development of design as computation via highly-coupled parallel explorations of form and description.
+He is perhaps best known for his work on the computational problems in shape grammar theory and for algorithms for spatial patterns.

-I read Electrical Engineering at the University of Madras, India and Computer Science at the University of Canberra, Australia graduating with honours.
-I entered the postgraduate program in Systems Design at the University of Waterloo, Canada earning a M.A.Sc in 1975 and Ph.D in 1980.
+He holds a degree in Electrical Engineering from the University of Madras, India and a degree with honors in Computer Science from the University of Canberra, Australia.
+Ramesh pursued postgraduate studies in Systems Design at the University of Waterloo, Canada earning a M.A.Sc in 1975 and Ph.D in 1980.